-Chapter 6 provides you with an overview of how to document the results and use the results to improve your program.
+Chapter 6 provides an overview of how to document the results and use the results to improve your program.
 Documentation is necessary in order to communicate with others, including accreditation agencies, how well your students are learning.
-Reviewing the data on student performance can point to areas that require strengthening in your program.
+Reviewing the data on student performance can point to areas in your program that require strengthening.